Sitelock is STILL on my s*** list. Please read the UPDATE to this evolving story at the bottom of the post.

 Why am I bothering to tell you this?

-In short: Anyone whose website is hosted with the company HostGator.com, or with Bluehost.com, its partner company under the conglomerate parent company EIG, is likely to receive one of these emails soon, if you haven’t already.
+In short: Anyone whose website is hosted with the company HostGator.com, or with Bluehost.com, or with ANY of the hosting companies under the conglomerate parent company EIG, is likely to receive one of these emails soon, if you haven’t already.
 I wanted you all to know what this particular game was, so you can watch for it.